sunfmin/performance_evaluation/ruby-vs-go/tracking-server/readme.md

 On my machine:

-Go: ~10000 req/s, whether use go routine doesn't improve
+Go: ~10000 req/s, whether use go routine doesn't diff much

 Ruby: ~6000 req/s

 Bottleneck lies in IO, both Memory / Cpu usage are neglectable, so no need to worry go's stop-the-world GC problem.

-For deployment, ruby still needs a front-end to make use of all the cores.
+For deployment, ruby still needs a front-end-dispatcher to make use of all the cores.
 But for either language, network IO is the real problem you have to handle before using the second core.